handsontable/hyperformula/README.md

 You can use HandsOnEngine for processing spreadsheet-like data and formulas in various ways:
 - as a standalone tool
-- as a service via an API, embedded in a bigger system
+- as a service via an API, embedded in a larger system
 - as a spreadsheet, while combined with suitable UI

 ## Overview

 Processing a spreadsheet consists of three phases:

-1. Parsing and construction of ASTs - we need to parse the provided formulas and represent them as so-called Abstract Syntax Tree.
-For example, AST for
+1. Parsing and construction of ASTs - we need to parse the provided formulas and represent them as a so-called Abstract Syntax Tree.
+For example, the AST for
 `7*3-SIN(A5)` looks as follows:

 ![ast](examples/ast.png)

-2. Construction of dependency graph - we need to understand the relationship between the cells and find the order of processing them.
+2. Construction of the dependency graph - we need to understand the relationship between the cells and find the order of processing them.
 For example if we have `C1=A1+B1`, then we need to process first `A1` and `B1` and then `C1`.
 Such an order of processing cells - also known as topological order - exists if and only if there is no cycle in the dependency graph.
 There can be many such orders, see an example:

 ![topological sort](examples/topsort.png)

 3. Evaluation - it is crucial to evaluate all cells efficiently.
-For simple expressions there is no big room for maneuver, but for instance a plenty of SUMs on big ranges needs more attention.
+For simple expressions there is not much room for maneuver, but for instance spreadsheets with plenty of SUMs on large ranges needs more attention.

-You can find the more detailed description below.
+A more detailed description is provided below.

 ## Examples